-Outcomesfocused, mixedmethods design combining repeated pre, within and postprogram process and outcomes measures and narrative case study analysis Repeated measures of participant empowerment at intake, end of program, 3months and 6-months postprogram.
-Repeated administration of the Outcomes Star tool at beginning, mid and end of program and documentation of qualitative narratives that contextualise Outcomes Start ratings in client case files.
+Outcomesfocused, mixedmethods design combining repeated pre, within and postprogram process and outcomes measures and narrative case study analysis participant empowerment at intake, end of program, 3months and 6-months post-Repeated administration of the Outcomes Star tool at beginning, mid and end of program and documentation of qualitative narratives that contextualise Outcomes Start ratings in client case files.
 Assessments of occupational status (education, training, employment or other) via standardised interview questions at 3-months and 6months post-program.
 Semi-structured empathy interviews with a random selection of SEPT participants.
-Thematic analysis of interview data
+Thematic analysis of interview interview data.